xXEpicurusXx/BMI-Calculator-PY/README.md

 # BMI-Calculator-PY
-Simple begginer program to calculate a person's BMI index
+Simple beginner program to calculate a person's BMI index